Ammonas of Egypt

 Ammonas of Egypt (also Amtnonas, Ammon, Ammonius, Αμμωνάς) was an eastern Christian anchorite, monastic, and Desert Father who was born around the early 4th century.
 He is a saint in the Eastern Orthodox Church.
 Ammonas was a disciple of Anthony the Great and Pambo.
 Many of his known sayings and quotations exist in eleven sections of the Sayings of the Desert Fathers.

-Ammonas is commemorated as "Ammon" on January 10 in The Prologue of Ohrid, a synaxarium written by Saint Nikolaj Velimirović.
+Ammonas is commemorated as "Ammon" on 10 January in The Prologue of Ohrid, a synaxarium written by Saint Nikolaj Velimirović.
 It mentions his 14-year struggle in Scetis against anger.

 Life

 Monastic life

 Ammonas moved into the Egyptian desert with his three brothers and two sisters so that they could draw nearer to God.
 At some point during his life, probably during this time, he spent 14 years in Scetis.
-He was a trusted disciple of Anthony the Great and became his successor at the monastery on the Outer Mountain of Pispir (Egypt, east of the Nile river) after Anthony relocated in AD 305 (see this page).
+He was a trusted disciple of Anthony the Great and became his successor at the monastery on the Outer Mountain of Pispir (Egypt, east of the Nile river) after Anthony relocated in AD 305 (see Dayr al-Maymūn).

 As a bishop

 Timothy, the Bishop of Alexandria at the time, heard of Ammonas and desired to ordain him.
 Initially, he did not want to become a bishop even purportedly mutilated his body so that he could escape ordination.

+The historical record contains conflicting facts about Ammonas' ordination.
+In the Episcopal Church Ammonas is regarded as a hermit for life, who not only resisted ordination but ultimately never was ordained.

 Nevertheless, Ammonas was eventually ordained a Christian bishop, and at least two third or fourth-century epistles are attributed to him, translated in Syriac (regarded as the most reputable), Latin, and Greek.
 They exist among the letters and exhortations of Anthony.
 There were other epistles written by a certain Ammonas, but which scholars are unable to attribute with certainty to Ammonas of Egypt, as Dr. Johannes Tromp of Leiden University notes.
 The epistles of Ammonas of Egypt that are historically verified to be written by him provide important insight into eastern Christian monasticism in the early centuries of Christianity.

 Ammonas is said to have died at the beginning of the fifth century and, according to Palladius of Galatia, was buried in a chapel called Rufinianæ.